mekatronik-achmadi/md_tutorial/pelatihan/github_signup.md

 - Follow instructions there
 - In the end of process, verify your email address

-Generally, it's simple process just like how signed modern social media site like Facebook or Instagram.
+Generally, it's simple process just like how you signed up into modern social media site like Facebook or Instagram.